HoffmannTom/DevOps-with-Docker/Part-2/2.11/README.md

  ```
 openssl verify -CAfile ca.pem certificate.pem
 ```
+## Further enhancements
+Additional options is using NGINX as a loadbalancer or using the image certbot/certbot to automatically fetch and renew SSL certificate from Let's encrypt.

 ## Files
 For docker-compose, nginx-configuration file and keys for SSL, see submitted files in this folder.